Where do your donations go?

 What Happens to Your Donations?

-The main objective of the Environmental Benefit Fund is to support the environmental objectives of TREAT.
+The main objective of The Fund is to support the environmental objectives of TREAT.
 This monetary support has taken on many aspects from supplementing the shortfall of resources necessary to complete planting projects to upgrading administration infrastructure and improving volunteers' safety and comfort whilst working.

 In some cases agency funding for planting projects only pays for getting trees in the ground.
 Site maintenance—weeding, fertilizing, frost protection and irrigation—is vital until trees have achieved canopy cover.
 Pasture grass and legume vines in particular can quickly smother young plants.
 They need to be controlled by spraying for the first three years and until canopy closure is achieved.
 TREAT employs certified contractors to apply the appropriate herbicide to undertake this control.

-Through the EBF, TREAT has been able to purchase tree guards to reduce the impact of frosts, and to install irrigation to mitigate against drought.
+Through The Fund, TREAT has been able to purchase tree guards to reduce the impact of frosts, and to install irrigation to mitigate against drought.
 These acquisitions have greatly reduced tree mortality or growth setback.
 With fewer tree losses, there is less need for in-fill planting.

 Most revegetation sites are on private landholders' properties and it is with their generosity that TREAT is able to continue.
-Since most replanting sites follow waterways TREAT, using the EBF, arranges fencing to protect seedlings.
+Since most replanting sites follow waterways TREAT, using The Fund, arranges fencing to protect seedlings.
 TREAT, in some cases, installs fences to allow for emergency watering points for landowner's livestock.

 In Australia: Making a Donation to TREAT Environmental Benefit Fund